mbabynames search ✿

 Edward William

-Edward translates to "noble and strong".
+Edward translates to "wealthy guardian".
 William to "resolute protector".
 Together they create a full-name meaning with real texture.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Edward Lucas